Swarajyarakshak Sambhaji: Plot

 Mughal Emperor Aurangzeb is bent on destroying the Swarajya.
 Sambhaji anticipates a Mughal invasion and deals a severe blow to the Mughal Empire by plundering the rich city of Burhanpur.
 The audacity and military genius of Sambhaji shocks even Aurangzeb.
 He decides to invade the Maratha Empire immediately.
 He is further enraged when one of his rebel sons, Akbar, joins hands with Sambhaji.
 Aurangzeb, hell bent on finishing the Maratha Kingdom invades the Swarajya with a massive army of 500,000 soldiers.
 Sambhaji has only 60,000-70,000 men at his disposal.
 An unequal clash begins.
-Aurangzeb tries to attack the Swarajya from all directions but a skilled Sambhaji and his generals foil all his attempts through the strategy of 'Ganimi kava' (Guirella Warfare).
-Aurangzeb joins hands with other enemies of the Maratha Empire such as the Siddis of Janjira, Portuguese of Goa and Chikkadevaraja of Mysore in order to Encircle the small Maratha Kingdom from all directions.
+Aurangzeb tries to attack the Swarajya from all directions but a skilled Sambhaji and his generals foil all his attempts through the strategy of 'Ganimi kava' (Guerrilla warfare).
+Aurangzeb joins hands with other enemies of the Maratha Empire such as the Siddis of Janjira, Portuguese of Goa and Chikka Devaraja of Mysore in order to Encircle the small Maratha Kingdom from all directions.

 Sambhaji defeats all of these rulers in successive and brilliant campaigns.
 Sambhaji almost captured the fort of Janjira in his famous Siege of Janjira (1682).
 Later he defeats the powerful king of Mysore Chikka Devaraja a superb campaign in southern India (Maratha-Mysore War (1682)).
 Then he proceeds to defeat the Portuguese and almost captured the entire region of Goa in his victorious campaign of Maratha invasion of Goa (1683).
 Aurangzeb is frustrated, and he uses every possible trick for defeating Sambhaji but he is not able to do so.
-Aurangzeb's generals attack the fort of Ramsej (Siege of Ramsej) but they are not able to win the fort due to a gallant defence from the Fort's commander.
+Aurangzeb's generals attack the Ramsej Fort (Siege of Ramsej) but they are not able to win the fort due to a gallant defence from the Fort's commander.
 Aurangzeb's generals are defeated everywhere in the Maratha region.
 Aurangzeb's frustration increases, so he tries to entice some of Sambhaji's relatives to join his side.
 Some of Sambhaji's relatives join Aurangzeb's forces.
 Aurangzeb attacks and finishes off Sambhaji's allies, namely the Adilshahi of Bijapur and Qutb Shahi of Golconda.
 Later, Aurangzeb invades the Maratha territories with renewed vigor.
 In a crucial battle at Wai, Sambhaji's main general Hambirrao Mohite is killed despite a Maratha Victory.
 After this Aurangzeb uses treachery to entice greedy maratha sardars to his side.
 Sambhaji loses some of his support as some sardars desert him to join Aurangzeb.
 Aurangzeb tries to capture the fort of Panhala through treachery but Sambhaji arrives in time and foils the attempt.